Divorce AttorneyCall Now

 Over the years I’ve found that many clients in wealthy areas need affordable legal representation.
 My clients can’t afford a $400 divorce attorney, but they may need help with dissolution of marriage, custody, and child support.
-For these middle class clients, and even some clients with considerable home equity, I provide representation for only $250 per hour.
-Moreover, I’m one of the few family law attorneys who accepts payment by credit card without additional cost to the client.
+For these middle-class clients and even some clients with considerable home equity, I provide representation for only $300 per hour.
+Moreover, I’m one of the few family law attorneys who accept payment by credit card without additional cost to the client.

 Affordable Fees & Full Service

 I believe in charging an hourly rate that allows continuous representation throughout my client’s case.
 Whereas many high-priced attorneys only get their clients halfway through the case before withdrawing for non-payment of attorney fees, my hourly rate allows many clients to afford legal representation from the first filing to final court appearance.

 To learn more about your legal options and my services call (916) 250-1610 Monday through Saturday from 8 AM to 6 PM.